 - Gene Demby – Gene Demby is an American writer and journalist & the lead blogger for NPR’s Code Switch team.

 - Emma Houxbois – Emma is a queer blogger for hire out of Vancouver, BC most recently attached to Girls Read Comics.
 Follow her @emmahouxbois

 - Kendra James – a blogger who writes on race, comics, television & more for Racialicious, follow her @wriglied

-You can listen to the archive below or go here and download it for on the go.
+You can listen to the archive above or go here and download it for on the go.